pvu-1864424/pvu-1864424/README.md

 My name is Phuong Vu.
 My pronounces are he/him/his.
 I am an incoming senior studying Computer Science and Software Engineering at [University of Washington](https://www.uwb.edu).
 I am a curious and meticulous programmer.
 I am open to new logics, ideas and lessons from various new projects.
 Some fun facts about me are:
 - :computer: I am currently learning Web Client-Side Development.
 - :two_men_holding_hands: I am always open to collaborate with other programmers/creators.
-- :floppy_disk: I am interested in back-end, full stack, web programmer, or program manager position.
+- :floppy_disk: I am interested in front-end, back-end, UX/UI designer, web programmer, software engineer, or program manager position.
 - :rainbow: I am in the LGBT+ community
 - :airplane: I love traveling to different places.
 Thus, I do not mind relocating to different cities, or even countries for my job.